 As well as using the preventer inhaler daily, there are a few things you can do to stop an asthma flare-up from happening.
 Knowing the signs of asthma and what causes them is important as you can avoid many of the triggers that lead to an attack.
 These can include things you’re allergic to or even stress.

+It may also be helpful to maintain the air quality in your work or home if pollution and allergens are a trigger for you.
 A clinician will normally help you put together a personal action plan that can make it easier to stay on top of your asthma.
 This includes how to monitor the condition, what you should do if you have an asthma attack and information about your medicines.

 Respiratory symptoms and peak expiratory flow in children with asthma in relation to volatile organic compounds in exhaled breath and ambient air.
 Journal of Exposure Science & Environmental Epidemiology, 13(5), pp.348–363.